-PLANTING INVASIVE SPECIES: DISPLACING REINDEER AND PUTTING ECONOMIC STRAIN ON SÁMI COMMUNITIES non-native tree species.
+PLANTING INVASIVE SPECIES: DISPLACING REINDEER AND PUTTING ECONOMIC STRAIN ON SÁMI COMMUNITIES

+After clearcutting, it is common for forestry companies in Sweden to plant lodgepole pine (Pinus contorta), which is a non-native tree species.
 The planting of lodgepole pine increased heavily from the 1970s onwards, and the species is favoured by the industry because it grows faster than native species of spruce and pine.
 However, while this species may have provided the forest industry with short-term economic benefits, it has had a disastrous effect on other parts of the economy.